dostu/CopyableLabel/README.md

 label.copyable = true
 ```

 Or set copyable property to true in Interface Builder.

-If another object (e.g. UIViewController) has a need to know which CopyableLabel has invoked the UIMenuController (i.e. presented the 'Copy' balloon, register the object for `Notification.name.copyableLabelDidShowCopyMenu` notification:
+If another object (e.g. UIViewController) has a need to know which CopyableLabel has invoked the UIMenuController (i.e. presented the 'Copy' balloon, register the object for `CopyableLabel.didShowCopyMenuNotification` notification:

 ```
-NotificationCenter.default.addObserver(self, selector: #selector(receivedCopyableLabelNotification(_:)), name: .copyableLabelDidShowCopyMenu, object: nil)
+NotificationCenter.default.addObserver(self, selector: #selector(receivedCopyableLabelNotification(_:)), name: CopyableLabel.didShowCopyMenuNotification, object: nil)
 ```

 The registering object will receive a Notification that contains a reference to the CopyableLabel that posted the notification.

 ```
-@objc func receivedCopyableLabelNotification(_ notification:NSNotification) {
+@objc func receivedCopyableLabelNotification(_ notification: NSNotification) {
     if let label = notification.object as?
 UILabel {
         print(label.text!)
     }
 }
 ```

 UIMenuController does post a UIMenuController.didShowMenuNotification, however that notification does not provide any additional information (i.e. which UI elemement posted the notification, where the menu is, etc.).

 Register for the UIMenuController willHide or didHide notifications, if you need to know when the menu is dismissed.